 The Smartfrog Cam is ready to use in just five minutes.
 Within the app, users can keep an eye on up to ten cameras at the same time.
 When using cameras in the nursing sector a prerequisite is either obtaining the consent of the affected person or whoever holds power of attorney.

 Conclusion: Although an IP surveillance camera cannot replace optimal care for the elderly, it can play a supportive role and reassure all those with concerns, for example checking whether prescribed pills have been taken and ensuring vulnerable family members haven’t wandered off or fallen.
 In these simple situations a surveillance camera is a well advised additional tool for helping those most at risk.

 More information: www.smartfrog.com

-Smartfrog is a tech company focused on the “Internet of Things”, which is about making everyday objects more intelligent and connected to the internet, e.g. via an app.
-The aim is to make the everyday lives of people more comfortable and more secure by making modern technologies user friendly and affordable.
-For this, Smartfrog has developed a universal IoT platform designed to build dedicated solutions across product areas.
-Having started with security and monitoring as a primary area, it offers an easy-to-use and affordable complete home security solution, so that users can always keep an eye on their home and business at any time and from anywhere.
-The package starts at €5.95 (£4.95) per month, with no minimum contract period and monthly cancellation.
-It includes the Smartfrog app, allowing users to manage up to ten cameras, a Smartfrog Cam and video storage.
+Smartfrog offers an easy-to-install and affordable complete home security solution, so that users can always keep an eye on their home and business.
+The package starts at €5.95 (£4.95) per month, with no minimum contract period.
+It includes the Smartfrog App, allowing users to manage up to ten cameras, a Smartfrog Cam and cloud-based video storage.